16srivarshitha/TaxSmart-AI/README.md

 ## Overview

-TaxSmart AI is a comprehensive tax assistant designed specifically for Indian taxpayers that transforms the complex tax filing process into a simple, intuitive experience.
-By leveraging artificial intelligence, computer vision, and natural language processing, TaxSmart AI automates document processing, provides personalized tax optimization, and offers year-round tax planning guidance.
+TaxSmart AI is my submission for the Google Girl Hackathon 2025, addressing the challenge of simplifying tax filing for millions of Indian taxpayers.
+My prototype demonstrates how artificial intelligence can transform the complex tax filing process into a simple, intuitive experience through automated document processing, personalized tax optimization, and conversational guidance.

 ## Problem Statement